 A child struggles to create a structure with blocks; “I saw you really worked hard on trying to figure out how to make those blocks balance.
 What ways did you try?
 Tell me about how you got it to work.”

 The late, great Bev Bos was a true leader in childcare.
-She was known in her program for giving people a little pinch she heard saying ‘good ‘job’ to a child.
+She was known in her program for giving people a little pinch when she heard them saying ‘good ‘job’ to a child.
 Now, I would never resort to that but I must admit I do cringe a little inside whenever I hear an adult saying to a child, “good job”.

 My challenge to you is to find another way to say good job to a child without actually saying ‘good job’.

 The way we talk to children becomes their inner voice.
-Peggy O’Mara